Chart Color Schemes

 Cultural Diversity

-Newtown's population showed high cultural diversity, with 17.8% speaking a language other than English at home and 32.4% born overseas.
-Christianity was the predominant religion in Newtown, comprising 23.3%.
-Notably, Judaism had higher representation in Newtown at 1%, compared to none across Greater Sydney.
+Newtown's cultural diversity was evident with 17.8% of its population speaking a language other than English at home, and 32.4% born overseas.
+Christianity was the predominant religion in Newtown, comprising 23.3% of people.
+Notably, Judaism was overrepresented compared to Greater Sydney, making up 1.0%.

 Frequently Asked Questions - Diversity